brianshumate/vaultini/README.md

         sudo update-ca-certificates
         ```

-1. Type `make` and press `[return]`; successful output resembles this example, and includes the initial root token value for the sake of convenience and ease of use:
+2. Type `make` and press `[return]`; successful output resembles this example, and includes the unseal key and initial root token value for convenience:

    ```plaintext
    [vaultini] Initializing Terraform workspace ...Done.